rossumai/university/docs/learn/coupa/import-configuration.md

 ```

 ### Purchase orders
-Using this import configuration you will receive in a final state a collection where you will have all Purchase Orders (POs) and nested an array of PO Line items.
+With this import configuration, you will receive a final collection that includes all Purchase Orders (POs), along with an array of their corresponding PO line items nested within each order.
+This structure allows for easy access to both the POs and their specific line item details.

 ```json
 {